1KuMo/Skytoad/README.md

+Hypixel Skyblock Projects 🌌
 Yo o/

-as a yound starting coder, I'm trying to do as much projects as possible because I love learning ! my main project rn is about Hypixel Skyblock on minecraft, a mode I love to play.
+As a young and passionate coder, I’m diving into as many projects as I can because I love learning! 🚀 My current main project is all about Hypixel Skyblock on Minecraft, a mode I absolutely love to play.

-All here is only for fun and learning experience, for any suggestion or advices, add me on Discord ; "n3li0" ofc, I'm helped my AI for my first steps, but i mainly do by myself the code. peace
+This is purely for fun and learning experience.
+I’ve had some help from AI for my first steps, but I’m coding most of it myself as I improve my skills. 💻✨

+Feel free to suggest ideas or improvements—I'm open to feedback!
+You can add me on Discord: n3li0

+Peace! ✌️